oracle-livelabs/database/23cfree/js-generic-functions/functions.md

 - Refer to a function in a JavaScript module
 - Provide the JavaScript code inline with the PL/SQL code unit

-Both options will be addressed in this lab.
+Both options will be covered in this lab.

 ## Task 2: Establish a database connection